-We will be at the Sheep Fair on Thursday 3rd and Friday 4th Aug

-Come and say hi and enjoy a hot drink and sausage roll/cheese pasty :) We'll also be offering free faecal egg counts :)

-Hope to see you all there!
+We will be at the Sheep Fair on Thursday 1st and Friday 2nd August!
+Come and say hi and enjoy a hot drink and a biscuit :) We'll also be offering free faecal egg counts as well :) Hope to see you all there!